sje30/schol2018/innovations.md

 particular [PeerJ Preprints](https://peerj.com/preprints/), [OSF Preprint servers](https://osf.io/preprints/), and [preprints.org](https://preprints.org), although to date BioRxiv is the dominant repository.
-Unlike a few years ago, very few journals in the life sciences now regard a preprint as prior publication of that work.
+Unlike a few years ago, most journals in the life sciences no longer see prior appearance in a repository as a block to formal publication.

-## Preregistration studies
+## Overcoming the reproducibility crisis

-According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. key findings of a paper have not been independently verified [REF].
-An encouraging response to this crisis has been the adoption of preregistratation papers [Nosek 2018].
+According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key key findings in publications are either not independently verified, or fail verification when it is done [REF].
+The traditional publishing system must take some responsibility for these low-levels of reproducibility.
+However, here we list three encouraging developments that should promote reproducbility.

+**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistratation papers [Nosek 2018].
 These papers typically describe the introduction and methods sections of a paper, and are peer-reviewed *before* the study is actually performed.
 This allows reviewers to improve the study design and commits researchers to hypotheses that they wish to study along with their statistical analysis.
 Once the pre-registration study is approved, it is then published.
 After the research is completed, another paper describes the results of the study using the pre-registered methods.
 (Additional findings can be reported, but are clearly marked as such.)
-Preregistration is most prevalent today in psychology.
-The Center for Open Science Preregistration Challenge https://cos.io/prereg/ is helping to popularise this notion more broadly.
+Preregistration is most prevalent today in psychology; The Center for Open Science Preregistration Challenge https://cos.io/prereg/ is helping to popularise this notion more broadly.

-## Reproducible manuscripts
+**Stronger data sharing policies and community expectations.** Both funders and journals are now making stronger statements about what research materials (data, computer programs, reagents) should be shared upon publication of the corresponding articles.
+Although these policies should increase data availability and reuse, the current compliance rates are quite low [Federer et al 2018].
+Given that it can take considerable time and effort (for both researchers and journals) to ensure data is appropriately shared, these low-uptake rates are perhaps expected.
+To reward authors for this work, "data papers" (a paper  that simply describes the data) are becoming more prominent, e.g. in journals like *Scientific Data* and *Gigascience*.

-Reproducible documents, i.e. documents that contain the main text as well as the code to generate tables, figures and results have been around for decades, and have been widely used in many research fields.
+**Reproducible manuscripts**  are documents that contain the main text as well as the code to generate tables, figures and results have been around for decades, and have been widely used in many research fields.
 However, even though researchers have been